Nikoloutsos/Aueb-projects/README.md

 > ###### :octocat: This repository contains all university projects  ([Aueb](https://www.aueb.gr/)) .

 ## Are you wondering what is this repo? :question:
-It's nothing more than all of my code/projects.
+It's nothing more than all of the code/projects I've worked on.
 (2017-2021)

 ## What's the purpose of this repository? :question:
 I am doing this just because when I finish uni I want to see what I did learn from university and if it was useful.